maybebyte/anthesis/nix-internals-cflags.md

 Published: December 29th, 2024

-Updated: January 5th, 2025
+Updated: July 3rd, 2025

-As I've been using Gentoo, I've become curious about what kinds of interesting build flags other systems use to compile their binaries on a global level, as well as what configure-time flags are set on GCC and Clang.
+As I've used Gentoo, I've become curious about what kinds of interesting build flags other systems use to compile their binaries on a global level, as well as what configure-time flags they set on GCC and Clang.
 This article collects these flags for some distributions to make them easier for me to track down and compare in the future.

 Because this is a huge rabbit hole, there are some things I won't be doing in the interest of time.
 They're listed in the [Caveats section](#caveats).

 Even though this isn't perfect and doesn't list every operating system I'm interested in having these details for, I feel I should share what I